zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Fixed non-restorable undercover state after crate carry
 - Fixed balance cost and threat assesment for light APCs, militia APCs and airborne vehicles
 - Fixed inability to assign attacks on Rivals hideouts and cells if there are no unknown locations
+- Air vehicles can be put into garage even when there is no captured airport yet
 - Military Administration capture/destruction will increase support in it's city
 - Post-effect will be applied while laying in wounded state
 - Transport, light attack and attack helicopters may spawn at helipads on airbases, transport helicopters and light attack helicopters may spawn at milbases